teksite/module/README.md

 ```bash
 composer require teksite\module
 ```
+#### wikimedia/composer-merge-plugin
+if you face to ``Do you trust "wikimedia/composer-merge-plugin" to execute code and wish to enable it now? (writes "allow-plugins" to composer.json) [y,n,d,?]
+`` press ``y`` and enter. this package is used to recognize and merge composer.json files of modules.
 ### Step 2: Register the Service Provider
 > **Note:** This step is not required for newer versions of Laravel (5.x and above) but in case:.